Before we can go any further, we have already made two assumptions about you.

 Find out more about how to become an Internal Quality Assurer >>

 The administration in your training company can be further sub-divided into business administration and course administration.

 The business administration needed is the same as it would be for any other type of company.
-We have already made the assumption that you are already familiar with this so will not spend time on it here.
-Course administration may be new to you so let’s look at what is required.
+We have already made the assumption that you are already familiar with this, so will not spend time on it here.
+However, course administration may be new to you, so let’s look at what is required.

 In addition to this, you also need to think about what happens post-course.
 Are there certificates to issue, coursework to mark, results to be uploaded to your system?
 All this takes time so it is vital that this role is adequately resourced.
 Do not expect that this can be done alongside the actual delivery.
 It can’t unless of course, you are happy to explain to clients why things keep getting missed.